 Scott Carlson has been a professor in the Biology department since 2000, focusing on the topics of control of blood pressure and mechanisms that contribute to the development of hypertension (high blood pressure).
 Some of his course topics include Human Physiology, Neuroscience, and Health Care Ethics.

 Past presentation topics have covered topics ranging from Cytochrome P-450 4A overexpression increases peripheral resistance and arterial pressure in spontaneously hypertensive rats to Neural and Vascular Contributors to Hypertension.

-I have a great wife and three kids, including an 13 year-old daughter and sons, ages 10 and 7.
+I have a great wife and three kids, including a 13 year-old daughter, and sons ages 10 and 7.
 I enjoy home design and landscaping, along with a strong interest in music and coffee.